minvws/nl-kat-coordination/docs/source/developer-documentation/reports.md

 Use all existing reports as examples to gather data for your report.

 - In the file `rocky/reports/report_types/definitions.py` you can find some methods that may be useful.
 - For querying data from Octopoes, consult `octopoes/octopoes/connector/octopoes.py` which contains various useful methods.
-Additional information on how to write queries can be found {ref}`here <Querying>`.
+Additional information on how to write queries can be found {ref}`here <developer-documentation/octopoes:Querying>`.

 ## Writing report unit tests